How to Pitch a TV Show That Animation Executives Will Actually Want to Buy

 I didn’t care.
 I loved them!

-When my parents kicked me out of the house to go play outside, my friends and I would spend hours re-enacting the latest episode of Teenage Mutant Ninja Turtles, Thundercats, but never Denver, The Last Dinosaur. (“He’s My Friend and a Whole Lot More” – What’s that supposed to mean?)
+When my parents kicked me out of the house to go play outside, my friends and I would spend hours re-enacting the latest episode of Teenage Mutant Ninja Turtles, Thundercats, and even Denver, The Last Dinosaur. (“He’s My Friend and a Whole Lot More” – What’s that supposed to mean?)

 There was always that one kid whose parents bought him all the action figures from those shows.
 (Everybody wanted to be his friend.)